Doron Gazit

 Doron Gazit (דורון גזית; born 1953) is an Israeli environmental artist, activist and industrial designer recognized for his large-scale outdoor environmental art installations.

-Gazit studied industrial design in Bezalel College in Jerusalem where he supported himself as a street balloon artist.
+Gazit studied industrial design in Bezalel Academy of Arts and Design in Jerusalem where he supported himself as a street balloon artist.

 Red Line Project

 Gazit is documenting ecological devastations at locations affected by climate change in his temporary art installation named, Red Line Project.
 Doron Gazit is quoted saying, "Red Line Project was created as a metaphor for the blood vein of Mother Nature, alerting observers to the urgent need to remedy and protect our endangered environment.
 The vein turns into a 3D line, while the devastated landscapes are my largescale canvas."

 Gazit's Red Line Project has been installed in the sinkholes of the Dead Sea in Israel, melting Knik Glaciar in Alaska, the Great Salt Lake in Utah, and the Salton Sea in California.
-He has planned future installations along the Amazon river, the forests of the Sumatra and Borneo, and the floating islands of garbage in the oceans.
+He has planned future installations along the Amazon River, the forests of the Sumatra and Borneo, and the floating islands of garbage in the oceans.